austral/austral/docs/walkthrough.md

 3. Traverse the code in depth-first order:

-    1. When entering a `for` or `while` loop body, increase the loop depth by one.
+    1. When entering a `for` or `while` loop body, increase `loopDepth` by one.

-    2. Dually, when leaving a loop body, decrease the loop depth by one.
+    2. Dually, when leaving a loop body, decrease `loopDepth` by one.

     3. When encounter a `let` statement defining a variable `x` of a linear type: